 Putting Other Fish in Your Betta Tank

 If you have a betta fish and are thinking about putting some extra fish in his tank you first need to look at the tank itself.
 It has to be the right size.
 At the very least your betta fish tank needs to be 10 gallons before you can even consider adding additional fish.
-We reviewed one of our favourite community tanks when writing about how to care for a betta fish.

 If your betta fish tank is less than 10 gallons then it’s much better to leave them be.
 Even if you’ve got the correct heat and filtration equipment it won’t matter if there isn’t enough room.
 Another solid piece of advice is that it is better to introduce your betta to another tank, rather than introduce another fish to his tank.
 The reason for this is that it makes your betta less likely to be aggressive because he feels his territory is being infringed on.